SciRuby/daru/README.md

 Development of daru was started to address the fragmentation of Dataframe-like classes which were created in many ruby gems as per their own needs. daru offers a uniform interface for all sorts of data analysis and manipulation operations and aims to be compatible with all ruby gems involved in any way with data.

-daru is heavily inspired by `Statsample::Dataset` and pandas, a very mature solution in Python.
+daru is inspired by `Statsample::Dataset` and pandas, a very mature solution in Python.

 daru works with CRuby (1.9.3+) and JRuby.